Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 Aside from many brands to choose from, you can read reviews and helpful tips from people who used the product.

-Some brands are also cheaper online than buying them from hardware stores.
+Some brands are also cheaper online than buying from hardware stores.

 Q: Will teak oil darken wood?